fraile-tok/hopkins/_poems/saint-josephs-lullaby.md

 _Hum_, _hum_, the carpenter hums,
 &nbsp;&nbsp;&nbsp;&nbsp;Holding in arms the weight of the world.
-His love by his side, asleep witha smile, &nbsp;&nbsp;&nbsp;&nbsp;But doubt, doubt, creeps in his mind.
+His love by his side, asleep with a smile, &nbsp;&nbsp;&nbsp;&nbsp;But doubt, doubt, creeps in his mind.

 Child, child, rests in his chest,